kevinEobrien/JobServer/README.md

 # Job Hunt Server

 ## About the app
 This is made as a tool to assist in tracking progress on your job hunt.
+Keep a detailed list of jobs wanted, dates applied, interview dates, and more!

 ## Setup